D-SCoRE: Document-Centric Segmentation and CoT Reasoning with Structured Export for QA-CoT Data Generation: Experiments

 \subsection{Results Analysis}

-We assess the efficacy of 4B and 8B models refined via SFT on QA datasets synthesized by the D-SCoRE pipeline, employing F1 and exact match (EM) metrics across the SQuAD, SQuADShifts (encompassing Amazon, NYT, Reddit, and New Wiki subsets), and Covid-QA corpora.
-The empirical outcomes (Table~\ref{tab:f1_em_comparison}) substantiate the superiority of our methodology relative to human-annotated (Gold) benchmarks, systematically addressing the posited research questions.
+We evaluate the performance of Qwen3-4B and Qwen3-8B models fine-tuned on various D-SCoRE data compositions using F1 and EM metrics.
+The empirical outcomes are summarized in the following sections, systematically addressing the research questions.